Table of Contents

 Biodiversity Loss and Food Web Collapse

-When a reef bleaches and dies, the intricate three-dimensional structure that provides habitat, shelter, and breeding grounds for thousands of species quickly erodes.
-Fish that depend on live coral for food or protection disappear.
-Invertebrates like shrimp, crabs, and sea urchins lose their homes.
-This collapse ripples up the food chain, affecting larger predators like sharks, groupers, and sea turtles.
-The result is a stark loss of biodiversity.
-Studies show that severely bleached reefs can lose up to 80% of their fish species diversity.
+When reefs bleach and die, the complex three-dimensional structures that provide habitat, shelter, and breeding grounds for thousands of marine species rapidly deteriorate.
+Fish species dependent on live coral for food or refuge decline sharply.
+Invertebrates such as shrimp, crabs, and sea urchins lose their homes and breeding grounds.
+This breakdown cascades through the food web, affecting larger predators including sharks, groupers, and sea turtles.
+The outcome is a significant loss of biodiversity; studies indicate that severely bleached reefs can lose up to 80% of their fish species diversity, a catastrophic decline with far-reaching impacts on marine ecosystems.

 IUCN: Coral reefs and climate change